spykees/Gaia/Readme.md

 # Gaia Bot

 Gaia Bot is a Discord bot built using the `nextcord` library.
 It responds to messages and commands in a Discord server.
+This is a simple project for now !

 ## Features